seungjoohan/dino_pose/README.md

-# DINOv2 for Keypoint Estimation
+# Finetuning Vision Transformers for Keypoint Estimation

-This project uses DINOv2 (a Vision Transformer model) as a backbone for keypoint estimation, training on a custom dataset.
+This project is to train different Vision Transformer models as a backbone for keypoint estimation, training on a custom dataset.
 The implementation includes custom heads to predict 2D heatmaps and 3D coordinate values for keypoints.
+As pose models are primarily focused on on-device performances, I'll try to achieve more accurate, but optimized for on-device inference performance.

-Now supports other Vision Transformer backbones and LoRA version as well!
+Currently supports FastViT and DinoV2 backbones!

 ```bash
 # See what options are supported